Podiatric Medicine & Surgery Residency

 We take pride in the surgical skills our residents develop, providing a magnitude of cases well beyond the requirements outlined by the CPME.
 Top doctors teach residents how to provide expert care in the diagnosis and treatment of disorders of the foot and ankle in a state-of the-art setting at NYU Langone Hospital—Long Island, where residents learn the newest medical and surgical techniques for correction of foot and ankle abnormalities.
 It is our goal to meet all the podiatric needs of our patients so they can return to and maintain both physical and mental wellness.

 The residency program is overseen by Raymond Ferguson, DPM, chief of the Division of Podiatry and program director.
-April M. Bailey-Maletta, DPM, is the residency academic advisor, and Jaclyn Freydberg is the residency program coordinator.
+April M. Bailey-Maletta, DPM, is the residency assistant program director, and Jaclyn Freydberg is the residency program coordinator.

-Learn more about NYU Long Island School of Medicine’s Podiatric Medicine and Surgery Residency curriculum.
+Learn more about NYU Grossman Long Island School of Medicine’s Podiatric Medicine and Surgery Residency curriculum.

 Podiatric Medicine and Surgery Residency Faculty